A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Local existence of finite volume minimal hypersurfaces

-In the first case, the strictly mean convex component $A$ has to touch $\partial B$.
-We can run the mean curvature flow starting from $A$ (see Appendix C) and get $\{A_t\}_{t\geq0}$: either the level sets $A_t$ are all strictly mean convex and sweep out the whole domain $B$ (the conclusion of the theorem is then true) or it converges to a non empty stable closed embedded minimal hypersurface $S$ intersecting $B$ and having $n$-volume less than that of $\partial B$.
-In the latter situation occurs for every $r$ and some $\mathbf{D}$, $B''$, then by sending $r$ to infinity (i.e. $D$ covers larger and larger regions of $M$), we get subsequently a limiting complete embedded finite volume minimal hypersurface (\cite{Sharp}) which intersects $B$.
-This proves the theorem in the first case.
+For a choice of data $\mathbf{D}$ and completion $B''$ as above, in case (i), the strictly mean convex component $A$ has to touch $\partial B$.
+We can run the mean curvature flow starting from $A$ (see Appendix C) and get $\{A_t\}_{t\geq0}$.
+The level sets $A_t$ cannot sweep out the whole domain $B$ by assumption in the statement of the claim.
+So $A_t$ converges as $t\to\infty$ to a non empty stable closed embedded minimal hypersurface $S$ intersecting $B$ and having $n$-volume less than $\Vol_n(\partial B)$.
+This proves the claim in case (i).

-In the second case we can assume that $\partial B''$ does not touch $B$ (otherwise the theorem is proved).
-It means we can suppose that $\partial B''$ is locally area minimizing inside $B''$.
-If for any choice of $\mathbf{D}$ and $B''$, this situation occurs then we can consider such a $B''$ of minimal volume, where the minimum is taken over all $B''$ obtained from the constrained minimization problem in a choice of $\mathbf{D}$ constructed as previously.
+In case (ii) we can assume that $\partial B''$ does not touch $B$ (otherwise the claim is true).
+It means we can suppose that $\partial B''$ is a smooth minimal hypersurface locally area minimizing inside $B''$.
+Recall that the radius $r$ and $D$ are fixed.
+If for any possible choice of $\mathbf{D}$, $B''$, situation (ii) occurs then we can consider such a $B''$ of minimal volume, where the minimum is taken over all data $\mathbf{D}$ and $B''$ as in the constrained minimization problem defined previously.
 Such a minimizer exists by compactness because of the $n$-volume bound on $\Gamma$ and the stability of $\partial B''$ (see \cite{Sharp}).
 This manifold $B''$ is compact.
-Given such a minimizer $B''$, we remove a maximal number of disjoint 1-sided minimal hypersurfaces $S_1,...,S_q$ and $2$-sided non-separating minimal hypersurfaces $T_1,...,T_r$ contained in the interior of $B''\backslash B$ so that
+Given such a minimizer $B''$, we remove a maximal number of disjoint 1-sided minimal hypersurfaces $S_1,...,S_q$ and $2$-sided non-separating minimal hypersurfaces $T_1,...,T_r$ contained in the interior of $B''\backslash B$ so as to have